cdouglass/tour_scheduling/README.md

 Allowing boats to be shuffled between timeslots similarly to how bookings are already shuffled between boats could improve availability a bit further.
 However this could be confusing and I don't think the benefit is compelling, so I'm not going to implement it.

 Before saving an assignment, or using it to determine a timeslot's availability, I validate that its boat is not committed elsewhere, ie that none of its conflicting assignments has any bookings.

+## Caveats

+For simplicity of setup, I used the default database, SQLite3.
+Rails' adapter for it does not handle concurrency well, and the test cases the client provides often result in 500 errors: `ActiveRecord::StatementInvalid (SQLite3::BusyException: database is locked: commit transaction):` Usually a request will be successful if repeated a few seconds later.
+In production, I would use PG instead.